DylanMeeus/springboot_jwt_blog/_posts/2016-07-01-why-staying-agile-is-key-to-startup-success.markdown

 In its simplest form, the scrum framework has three key components.

-### 1. THe product backlog
+### 1. The product backlog

 The product backlog is where the ideas come from.
-It's a list of features to be implemented put together by the **product owner**, the stakeholder in the software.
+It's a list of features to be implemented and is put together by the **product owner**, the stakeholder in the software.

 The product owner differs from a product manager in that product managers are [customer facing](http://blog.aha.io/the-product-manager-vs-product-owner/), whereas product owners interact internally with the development team.